linode/apl-docs/product/architecture.md

 ## Otomi Tasks

-Otomi Tasks consists of a set of Kubernetes jobs.
+Otomi Tasks contains a set of Kubernetes jobs.
 These jobs ensure that the configuration of applications integrated in Otomi are always equal to the desired-state configuration (see Otomi Values).
 An example: If a team is created via Otomi Console (in combination with Otomi API), Otomi Tasks ensures that a project is created for the new team in Harbor, the access to the project in Harbor is configured, a robot account (that can be used to push images to the project registry) is created and that a pull secret is created in the namespace of the team.

 Otomi Tasks is currently used to configure the following applications: